-The other day was my daughter’s fifth birthday.
-She had been requesting a birthday princess castle cake for a couple years now, and once my mother sent me Wilton’s Romantic Castle cake kit, I lost all excuses not to make it.
-I had originally planned to use fondant on this cake to give it a nice, clean look, but I make my own fondant using marshmallows and, unfortunately, I didn’t start the cake until the day of her party.
-Strawberry buttercream it is.
+I perfected this study and moist white cake, the other day for my daughter’s fifth birthday.
+She had requested a birthday princess castle cake for a couple of years now, and once my mother sent me Wilton’s Romantic Castle cake kit, I lost all excuses not to make it.
+I had planned to use fondant on this cake to give it a nice, clean look, but I make my fondant using marshmallows and, unfortunately, I didn’t start the cake until the day of her party.
+Sturdy white cake with strawberry buttercream it is.

-I love my wee diva, so I got my grumpy-butt up at 6 a.m., threw some cereal in the kids’ general direction along with the approved flatware, got my apron & headphones, and went to “work” on this cake.
+I love my wee diva, so I got myself up at 6 a.m., threw some cereal in the kids’ general direction along with the approved flatware, got my apron & headphones, and went to work on this cake.
 I knew it had to be sturdy since it was going to be two tiers.
-I don’t care much for fluffy, airy cake, so I wanted to make something with some oomph…a strong cake.
-Think of it’s density and ability to hold up it’s fellow tiers as you would Atlas holding up the world.
-But wait...there’s more!
-Not only is this cake the strong silent type, it also has a tender side.
+I don’t care much for fluffy, airy cake, so I wanted to make something with some oomph…a sturdy cake.
+Think of its density and ability to hold up its fellow tiers as you would Atlas holding up the world.
+Not only is this cake the strong silent type, but it also has a tender side.
 As a tear dropped down from Atlas’ cheek, it must have landed in the cake batter, because this cake is moist too.

-Maybe I should call it the Atlas Teared cake.
+Maybe I should call it the Atlas-Teared cake.
 Get it?
 Tiered = Teared, Atlas Shrugged?
-Ok, if I need to explain my puns…I should just keep them to myself, but then I’ll laugh for no reason and look a little crazy (dare I say Twisted?)
+Ok, if I need to explain my puns…I should just keep them to myself, but then I’ll laugh for no reason and look a little crazier.

-This particular cake incorporates a thin strawberry filling (in between a three inch and two inch layer).
-It held up a second tier made up by a double layer 6 inch cake on top of it without breaking a sweat.
-Ewww, who wants sweaty cake?
+This particular cake incorporates a thin strawberry filling (in between a three-inch and two-inch layer).
+It held up a second tier made up by a double layer 6-inch cake on top of it without breaking a sweat.

 Sturdy & Moist White Cake

 - 5 eggs